Sold into Syrian servitude, Filipina workers tell of abuse, rape and imprisonment

 As Tawaging, 33, was being driven to Dubai’s airport bound for Damascus, she protested one last time — and was slapped across the face.
-“They got angry with me and said, ‘if you don’t go, we’ll kill you,’ ” she said in an interview, recounting the ordeal in 2019.
+“They got angry with me and said, ‘If you don’t go, we’ll kill you,’ ” she said in an interview, recounting the 2019 ordeal.
 Today, she remains trapped in Syria.

-Dozens of Filipina women who were recruited to work in the United Arab Emirates have been trafficked to Syria to work as maids, at times subjected to physical and sexual attacks by their employers and denied the salaries they were promised, according to interviews conducted with 17 of these women over Facebook Messenger.
+Dozens of Filipinas who were recruited to work in the United Arab Emirates have been trafficked to Syria to work as maids, at times subjected to physical and sexual attacks by their employers and denied the salaries they were promised, according to interviews conducted with 17 of these women over Facebook Messenger.

-The Filipinas are often imprisoned in their employers’ homes, and those who’ve escaped have fled to the Philippine Embassy in Damascus, where some of them say that about 35 women are now seeking shelter, unable to return home.
+The Filipinas are often imprisoned in their employers’ homes, and those who have escaped have fled to the Philippine Embassy in Damascus, where some of them say that about 35 women are now seeking shelter, unable to return home.

 “My employer slapped me and put my head into the wall.
 I escaped because he did not give me a salary for nine months,” said Flordeliza Arejola, 32, who has been in Syria since 2018.
 “I waited until he was asleep and climbed over the wall.
 I had some money for a taxi [to the embassy].”